(This post contains affiliate links 💰 – because I’m really good at buying chocolate, and really bad at not buying chocolate.)

 You do pay for MailChimp based on the number of subscribers, just like ConvertKit and other ESPs, so you only want to send emails to people who really want them.
 Re-engagement campaigns let you identify subscribers who aren’t opening your emails, and try again to get their attention.
 You can either use this to re-send an important email campaign, or to identify inactive subscribers to remove from your list.

 You can create a segment of people who haven’t opened recent emails, and send them one more email – usually something fun to get their attention.
-While working at eZanga, I wrote one with a Top Gun-themed email about “losing that loving feeling.”
+At a previous job, I wrote one with a Top Gun-themed email about “losing that loving feeling” that was a hit. 🙂

 Once you’ve sent this “last chance,” you can remove anyone who didn’t engage with it.

-9. Use conditional tags to personalize your content
+9. Use conditional merge tags to personalize your content

 This is a feature that I just found out about and have gone buck wild over already.
-Did you know you can customize content beyond the overused “FNAME?”
+Did you know you can customize merge tags beyond the overused “FNAME?”
 (Seriously, you wouldn’t say my name every other sentence IRL so don’t do it in emails)

-For example, you can have a section for a CTA that shows a pitch for your product if someone’s not a paying customer, but show an alternative pitch for something else for people who have already purchased.
+For example, you can have a section of your MailChimp template for a CTA that pitches one product if someone’s not a paying customer of it, but shows an alternative pitch for something else for people who have already purchased it.